dimitri-yatsenko/datajoint-book/book/20-concepts/02-relational.md

 Relational theory also extends to concepts like **equivalence relations** and **order relations**.
 Equivalence relations partition a set into disjoint subsets called equivalence classes, while order relations arrange elements in a sequence.
 These concepts are fundamental in areas such as algebra, topology, and analysis.

-Relational theory has been shown to deeply interconnected to  **first-order logic** and **predicate calculus** at the foundations of mathematics and logic.
+Relational theory has been shown to be deeply interconnected to **first-order logic** and **predicate calculus** at the foundations of mathematics and logic.
 Relational theory, which focuses on the study of relations between elements of sets, forms the basis for the predicates used in first-order logic and predicate calculus.
 In first-order logic, predicates represent relations, and the logical statements describe how these relations interact.
 The equivalence between relational theory and first-order logic was notably formalized by Alfred Tarski in the 1930s.